7-Day Honeymoon Itinerary for Niue

 Note that some activities on this Niue honeymoon 7-day itinerary are only available on certain days of the week.
-This itinerary is based on if you arrive in Niue on a Monday (local time), but move days around accordingly if you arrive on a Friday.
+This itinerary is based on if you arrive in Niue on a Friday (local time), but move days around accordingly if you arrive on another day of the week.
 Plus, you will need to spend an extra day in Niue due to the flight schedule being limited to Mondays and Fridays, which we also take into account in this itinerary.

 Before we jump into this 7-day honeymoon itinerary for Niue, be sure to bookmark The Wedding & Honeymoon Guide to Niue for even more trip-planning advice.

 How to Get Around Niue in 7 Days

 Due to the limited transport options in Niue, we recommend hiring a car to really make the most of this 14-day Niue honeymoon itinerary.
 Get advice on hiring a car in The Guide to Car Hire in Niue.
 Note, you will need a Niue Driver’s License to drive in Niue, available from the Police Station in Alofi.